illia-danko/distro-init/README.md

 Automating scripts to setup an operating system

-Q: If disaster happened, how fast you can recover the system?
+Q: If disaster happened, how fast you can recover the system?<br/>
 A: Me: from absolute zero to the complete functional system - 20 minutes (assume having USB live sticker).